 - Reasons for wanting to find out who owns a house

-- How do I find out who owns land or property?
+- How can I find out who owns a property or land?

 - How much does it cost to find a property owner?